 Two important questions are hence whether there is a trade-off between quality and direction, i.e. whether solicited research is of lower novelty, originality etc. than purely curiosity-driven research, and whether curiosity-driven research may take more time to address problems perceived as pressing by society.
 Such questions should be able to benefit from better data availability.
 The big challenge for science at the moment may be to increase the rate of research in a specific direction (Bailey - De Propris - Janger, 2015; Foray - Phelps, 2011), given major challenges such as climate change.
 A second related question is more conceptual and asks whether the decision on what to fund can be entirely left to the scientific community in terms of single-project peer review ("where the direction of where research should go [is] largely a function of the prevailing views within the scientific community", Sampat, 2012).
-This will also be influenced by how the basic research grant funding organisations are set up, with strong participation by the scientific community not just in peer review, but also in setting overall policies (as in academic self-governance) vs. a more limited role of the scientific community in peer review, but also in setting overall policies (as in academic self-governance) vs. a more limited role of the scientific community in peer review.
+This will also be influenced by how the basic research grant funding organisations are set up, with strong participation by the scientific community not just in peer review, but also in setting overall policies (as in academic self-governance) vs. a more limited role of the scientific community in peer reviewing proposals, while overall fund policies are set by more managerial procedures in governmental agencies.

-• Translational research
+Translational research